ncbi/SpeciesAssignment/README.md

 - vocab: label files for machine learning models

-## Download trained models
+## Where to download the trained models
 <a name="model"></a>
-To run this code, you need to first download [the model file ( it includes two trained models, i.e., PubMedBERT and Bioformer)](https://ftp.ncbi.nlm.nih.gov/pub/lu/BC7DrugProt/speass_trained_models.zip), then unzip and put the model folder into the SpeciesAssignment folder.
+To setup the tool on you computer, please download [the model file ( it includes two trained models, i.e., PubMedBERT and Bioformer)](https://ftp.ncbi.nlm.nih.gov/pub/lu/BC7DrugProt/speass_trained_models.zip), then uncompress the file, and put the model folder into the SpeciesAssignment folder.

 ## Species Assignment with trained models
 <a name="tagging"></a>
-You can use our trained models (i.e., PubmedBERT/Bioformer) for species assignment by the  /src/*Species_Assignment.py* file.
+Please use our pre-trained models (i.e., PubmedBERT/Bioformer) for species assignment by /src/*Species_Assignment.py*.

-The file has 3 parameters:
+Species_Assignment.py has 3 parameters:

 - --input, -i, help="input file"
 - --modelfile, -m, help="trained deep learning model file"
 - --outpath, -o, help="output folder to save the tagged results"

-The input file format can be in [BioC(xml)](bioc.sourceforge.net) or [PubTator(tab-delimited text file)](ncbi.nlm.nih.gov/research/pubtator/).
-You can find some input examples in the /example/ folder.
+The input file format should be either [BioC(xml)](bioc.sourceforge.net) or [PubTator(tab-delimited text file)](ncbi.nlm.nih.gov/research/pubtator/).
+Few examples are provided in the /example/ folder.

 Run Example: